 The test for secondary meaning is the same whether for product configuration or trade dress or trademark cases.
 See Avery Dennison Corp. v.
 Sumpton, 189 F.3d 868, 876 n.
 6 (9th Cir.
 1999).
 The penultimate paragraph to this instruction specifies two different burdens of persuasion as to secondary meaning.
 The burden is on the plaintiff if the mark is not registered, in which case part of the plaintiff's burden is to show the mark is distinctive (either by being inherently distinctive or by having acquired secondary meaning), and hence protectable.
 See Self-Realization Fellowship Church v.
 Ananda, 59 F.3d 902, 910-12 (9th Cir.
 1995) (finding that plaintiff's unregistered mark was descriptive and lacked secondary meaning, and therefore, was invalid).
 See also Filipino Yellow Pages. v.
-Asian Journal Publications, 198 F.3d 1143, 1151-52 (9th Cir.
+Asian J. Publ'ns, 198 F.3d 1143, 1151-52 (9th Cir.
 1999).
+On the other hand, if the mark is validly registered but has not yet attained incontestable status, the plaintiff's registration carries a presumption of secondary meaning, because registered marks are presumed distinctive.
+Americana Trading, Inc., v.
+Russ Berrie & Co., 966 F.2d 1284, 1287 (9th Cir.
+1992).
+In that case, if the defendant wishes to argue that the plaintiff's mark was weak (e.g., was descriptive) and not entitled to trademark protection, the burden is on the defendant to prove that secondary meaning has not attached.
+Id.

-Failure to list actual confusion as one of the factors the jury should have considered in determining whether the plaintiff had established secondary meaning was not harmless error.
+Failure to list actual confusion as one of the factors the jury should consider in determining whether the plaintiff had established secondary meaning is not harmless error.
 See Adray v.
 Adry-Mart, Inc., 76 F.3d 984, 987 (9th Cir.
 1995).
-See also Committee for Idaho's High Desert, Inc. v.
+See also Comm. for Idaho's High Desert, Inc. v.
 Yost, 92 F.3d 814, 822-23 (9th Cir.
-1996) (using in trade name dispute four factors cited in this instruction, not including actual confusion factor).
+1996) ("Factors considered in determining whether a secondary meaning has been achieved include: (1) whether actual purchasers of the product bearing the claimed trademark associate the trademark with the producer, (2) the degree and manner of advertising under the claimed trademark, (3) the length and manner of use of the claimed trademark, and (4) whether use of the claimed trademark has been exclusive." (citation omitted)).

 Secondary meaning can be proved in a variety of ways, including "direct consumer testimony; survey evidence; exclusivity, manner, and length of use of mark; amount and manner of advertising; amount of sales and number of customers; established place in the market; and proof of intentional copying by the defendant."
-P & P Imports LLC v.
-Johnson Enterprises, LLC, 46 F.4th 953, 961 (9th Cir.
+P & P Imps.
+LLC v.
+Johnson Enters., LLC, 46

+F.4th 953, 961 (9th Cir.
 2022).
 Because "[t]here is no logical reason for the precise copying save an attempt to realize upon a secondary meaning that is in existence," Audio Fid., Inc. v.
 High Fid.
 Recordings, Inc., 283 F.2d 551, 558 (9th Cir.
-1960), "[p]roof of copying strongly supports an inference of secondary meaning."
-P & P Imports LLC, 46 F.4th at 961.
-The plaintiff does not have to prove that the defendant intended to confuse consumers and pass off its products as the plaintiffs in order to raise such an inference.
+1960), "[p]roof of copying strongly supports an inference of secondary meaning," P & P Imps.
+LLC, 46 F.4th at 961.
+The plaintiff does not have to prove that the defendant intended to confuse consumers and pass off its products as the plaintiffs to raise such an inference.
 Secondary meaning can also be established by evidence of a likelihood of confusion.
 Id.
 Evidence of retailer confusion may be appropriate when a market involves specialized distributors that leads to retailers functionally operating as consumers.
 Jason Scott Collection, Inc. v.
 Trendily Furniture, LLC, 68 F.4th 1203, 1217 (9th Cir.
 2023).